BrendanParmer/NodeToPython/README.md

 In the tab, there's panels to create add-ons for Geometry Nodes and Materials, each with a drop-down menu.

-Just select the one you want, and soon a python file will be created in an `addons` folder located in the folder where your blend file is.
+Just select the one you want, and soon a zip file will be created in an `addons` folder located in the folder where your blend file is.

 From here, you can install it like a regular add-on.

 ## Future
 * Expansion to Compositing nodes
-* Copy over referenced assets in the scene (Collections, Objects, Materials, Textures, etc.)
+* Add all referenced assets to the Asset Library for use outside of the original blend file
 * Automatically format code to be PEP8 compliant

 ## Potential Issues
 * As of version 2.0.0, the add-on will not set default values for
+    * Scripts
+    * IES files
+    * Filepaths
-    * Collections
+    * UV maps
+* Currently when setting default values for the following, the add-on must be run in the same blend file as the node group was created in to set the default, otherwise it will just set it to `None`:
     * Materials
     * Objects
+    * Collections
     * Textures
-    * Scripts
-    * IES files
-    * Filepaths

-    as they won't exist in every blend file.
-I'm expecting to support some of these in the future.

-    There are a few nodes that don't set their default values like other ones, though these should also soon be supported.
+* In a future version, I plan on having the add-on adding all of the above to the Asset Library for reference

 ## Bug Reports and Suggestions